thepok/Pillars-of-Financial-Wisdom/README.md

 don't double up on bad trades DDBT

 ## Tailrisk is real Risk
+* Shit hits the fan all the time!
 * DDBT

 ## Can't reliable beat the market, exept with Factor Etfs